-The performance summary of the two walk-forward schemes with APEX DQN are shown in Table \ref{fig:BonsaiSummery} along with the Soft-Actor Critic(SAC) Deep RL agent.
-The table compares the performance of these three agents in terms of cumulative P\&L, average Sharpe Ratio and maximum draw-down.
-The APEX DQN moving window has an average Sharpe Ratio of 1.32 and cumulative P\&L of 48.32 million GBP, compared to a slightly lower performance of the anchored window with a Sharpe Ratio of 1.27 and a cumulative P\&L of 44.95 million GBP.
-The above summary statistics suggests a generally comparable performance of the two walk-forward schemes, and this is most likely due to the time focus from the aforementioned prioritised experience replay.
-In contrast, high volatility results from the sliding window do imply the benefit of including longer training periods.
-Especially for the most recent three years, the average Sharpe Ratio of the anchored window approach is about 10\% better than that of the sliding window approach.
-This additional information in training provides our model with more stable performance and better resilience to loss, observed from the about 7\% difference in maximum draw-down.
+The performance summary of the two walk-forward schemes with APEX DQN are shown in Table \ref{fig:BonsaiSummery}.
+The table compares the performance of the two training schemes in terms of cumulative P\&L, average Sharpe Ratio and maximum draw-down.
+The APEX DQN sliding-window has an average Sharpe Ratio of 1.32 and a cumulative P\&L of 48.32 million GBP, compared to a lower performance of the anchored window with a Sharpe Ratio of 1.27 and a cumulative P\&L of 44.95 million GBP.
+The above summary statistics suggest a stronger performance of the sliding-window approach.
+This advantage mainly comes from excluding far away history as information to noise ratio decreases as further back we look in time.
+Moreover, the current model does not emphasize the most recent information, therefore a longer time horizon averages out the immediate influences.
+However, a shorter window of training history also leads to high volatility in inference, which is demonstrated by the 22.3\% maximum draw-down in the sliding-window approach compared to 15.0\% in the anchored window approach.
 Therefore, both schemes are valid training approaches, but the sliding window approach has a shorter training window and accordingly a faster convergence.

 To illustrate the superior performance of Deep RL agents, we present the three classic rule-based trading strategies as benchmarks and an RL selector with the identical evaluation metrics in Table \ref{fig:RuleBased}.
 The three benchmarks are naive buy and hold of the underlying asset as well as trading based on the 2 separate technical indicators, MACD and Bollinger Band.
 The RL selector is a naive RL agent to predict the most suitable indicator to follow based on the simulated market environment.